 A total of 384,000 metres of drilling has been planned for 2021 though 2023 at a budgeted cost of US\$54 million.
 The amount of proposed drilling is based on the past success rate of adding resources at El Peñón.
-Infill targets in 2020 included Martillo Flat, Pampa Campamento, El Valle, Dorada, Cerro Martillo y La Paloma.
-Expansion targets tested in 2020 included Colorada Sur, El Valle-Sorpresa extension, deeper portions of Martillo Flat, Pampa Campamento and La Paloma Profundo.
-District targets tested in 2020 included Angosta, Augusta Victoria, Chiquilla Chica, Laguna-Fortuna, and Cerro Seco-Estanque de Agua.
+Infill targets in 2021 included Pampa Campamento, Paloma, Sorpresa Este and Esmeralda Sur.
+Expansion targets tested in 2021 included Colorada Sur, Sorpresa, Orito, Bermuda, Dorada and Abundancia amongst other targets.
+District targets in 2022 focussed on drilling the Peñón Sur target directly south of the mine following the main host rhyolite down dip.